ASHA IMAN VEAL

 C.V.
 Summary and Links 2019

-Through professional practice and formal education, I have spent the past eighteen years broadening my understanding of the arts as a multidisciplinary field of public discourse, capable to propose new frameworks and redraft contexts.
-My recent focus is on the formidable role of arts organizing and curatorial practice as powerful tactics of redefinition and mobility.
-At present, I am on Faculty in the Department of Arts Administration and Policy, and Department of Art Therapy, at the School of the Art Institute of Chicago, and recently on the Exhibitions & Chicago/International Residency Team at Hyde Park Art Center.
-Further detail of my history of institutional affiliations and independent projects continues below.
-A partial list of artists worked with is available here.
+Through professional practice and formal education, I have spent the past 15+ years broadening my understanding of the arts as a multidisciplinary field of public discourse, capable to propose new frameworks and redraft contexts.
+At present, I am Faculty in Curatorial Practice and Arts Administration & Policy at School of the Art Institute of Chicago, and was recently on the Exhibitions & Residency Team at Hyde Park Art Center.

 2017 M.A.
 School of the Art Institute of Chicago, Arts Administration and Policy